Orvis: Purchase by Dudley Corkran

-Investors, led by Philadelphia businessman-sportsman Dudley Corkran, purchased Orvis in 1939 for US$4,500 (equal to $ today), and quickly revitalized the business.
+Investors, led by Philadelphia businessman-sportsman Dudley Corkran, purchased Orvis in 1939 for US$4,500 (equal to $ today), and revitalized the business.
 Under Corkran, the company began to offer other product lines, including clothing.

 It opened its first retail location in 1941.
 During World War II, Orvis was contracted to produce ski poles for US ski troops in Alaska.
 Food rationing and German harassment on saltwater fishing fleets also made freshwater fishing popular again, helping the company to survive on the sales of its traps.
 Corkran hired master bamboo rod builder Wesley Jordan to head up the company's production efforts.
-In 1946, Jordan had developed a Bakelite impregnation process that made Orvis bamboo rods uniquely impervious to weather, rot, and other perennial perils.
+In 1946, Jordan had developed a Bakelite impregnation process that made Orvis bamboo rods more immune to weather and rot.

-After the war, as fiberglass claimed the fishing rod market, Orvis competed with bamboo rod builders, such as Payne, Gillum, and Garrison, while its fiberglass and graphite rods competed with Shakespeare, Fenwick, and other emerging post-bamboo-era firms.
-In 1956, the company celebrated its 100th anniversary by opening its flagship retail location in Manchester, Vermont.
+After the war, as fiberglass claimed the fishing rod market, Orvis competed with bamboo rod builders, such as Payne, Gillum, and Garrison, while its fiberglass and graphite rods competed with Shakespeare and Fenwick.
+In 1956, the company held its 100th anniversary and opened its flagship retail location in Manchester, Vermont.
 By the 1960s, Orvis was producing about 2,500 rods each year.